-RapidRide buses have three doors for quick "ons and offs" at each stop.
-They are huse from 6 am 7 pm, along with the ORCA card readers at RapidRide stations.
-Board at front door for cash fares, ORCA card when no Board at back doors with validated ORCA card or paper transfer.
-Always exit at these doors. off-board reader, accessibility and after hours.
+for quick "ons and offs" at each stop.
+They are in use from 6 am -7 pm, along with the ORCA card readers at RapidRide stations.

+loor for cash ares, ORCA ard when no off-board reac Board at back doors with validated ORCA card or paper transfer.
+Always exit at these doors.